abhilashaagarwala/azure-stack-docs/azure-stack/aks-hci/deploy-windows-application.md

 ---

 # Tutorial: Deploy Windows applications in Azure Kubernetes Service on Azure Stack HCI
+> Applies to: AKS on Azure Stack HCI, AKS runtime on Windows Server 2019 Datacenter

-In this tutorial, you deploy an ASP.NET sample application in a Windows Server container to the Kubernetes cluster.
-You then see how to test and scale your application.
+In this tutorial, you deploy an ASP.NET sample application in a Windows Server container to the Kubernetes cluster and learn how to test and scale your application.
+You will also learn how to join a Windows nodes to an Active Directory domain.
 This tutorial assumes a basic understanding of Kubernetes concepts.
 For more information, see [Kubernetes core concepts for Azure Kubernetes Service on Azure Stack HCI](kubernetes-concepts.md).

 ## Before you begin